-When the older of Nancy Hebert's two daughters left for college, it was a relatively easy transition for Nancy, because her daughter attended a local college, just minutes away.
+When the older of Nancy's 2 daughters left for college, it was a relatively easy transition for Nancy, because her daughter attended a local college, just minutes away.

 "I missed her, but it wasn't a very big lifestyle change," she says.

 But when her younger daughter left a few years later to join the Air Force, Nancy's whole world seemed to turn upside down.
 "I fell apart," she says.
 "I was surprised by how hard it hit me."

-While specific circumstances vary from family to family, the feelings parents experience also vary.
-These may include feelings of:
+Specific circumstances vary from family to family and the feelings parents experience will also vary.
+Negative feelings may include:

 In some cases, parents may experience symptoms associated with clinical depression, including:

 People experiencing any of these symptoms for more than a few weeks should see their doctor.